 According to a post that is being shared on Facebook, you can click to get two free tickets courtesy of Australian airline Jetstar.
-Supposedly, Jetstar is giving away the tickets as a means of celebrating its anniversary.
+Supposedly, Jetstar is giving away the tickets as a means of celebrating “15 years of quality service”.

 The post looks like this: